THE HIDE MARKET – NOVEMBER 21, 2016

-The USDA’s Export Sales Report released on September 29, 2016 for sales made during the seven day period ending September 22, 2016 stated that 604,500 U.S. hides and wet blue equivalents were sold for export during that period.
-This number is up about 9.5 percent from the 551,500 pieces reported to have sold for export during the prior week, and down even more from the prior 4-week average sales number.
+The USDA’s Export Sales Report released on November 17, 2016 for sales made during the seven day period ending November 10, 2016, indicated that 433,600 U.S. hides and wet blue equivalents were sold for export during that period.
+This number is down about 32 percent from the 644,100 pieces reported sold for export during the prior week, and down even more from the prior 4-week average sales number.
 We all knew sales had to slowdown, as there was no way they could maintain the weekly volumes we had seen for the prior month or so.

 The Federally Inspected Slaughter (FIS) for the week ending Saturday November 19, 2016 came in at an estimated 629,000 cattle.
 This number is the largest weekly cattle slaughter of this year.
 Year-to-date the FIS is up 5.2 percent or 1,328,000 head from a year ago.

 On Thursday of this week in the U.S., we will be celebrating our Thanksgiving Day.
 This national holiday is surrounded by travel to and from family gatherings, which is the main focus of our Thanksgiving Day.
 It will take many in the meat packing, hide, and leather industry out of their offices for a minimum of one full day, but more likely closer to two days.
 Some here will be distracted from the routines of business at least for a short time.
 However, we do not expect that the holiday will have any big impact on the amount of business put together by U.S. hide and wet blue sellers, and their tanner customers.
 Rather, it is the forces mentioned above, such as currency exchange rates, leather order volume, and cattle slaughter that will determine the volume and values of U.S. hides traded this week and going forward.
 When taking those factors into account, we feel that any movement in U.S. Steer hide prices would be lower.
 U.S. Cow hide values are another story, and we expect them to hold their own.